Summary

 Location feed • Bank Enablement … (8)

-Instead of the front-loaded 27 pieces of information, we split the required sign up steps into 4 distinct segments.
-These segments were then repositioned as self driven barriers to utilising the features they power, creating two distinct benefits.
+Instead of the front-loading 27 items of information, we split the required sign up steps into 4 distinct segments.
+These segments were then repositioned around the app as self-prompting barriers to the features they power.

-First, this allows users to explore and familiarise themselves with three value propositions — Data Banking and Trades, Trade Wallet & Coupons.
-User's have more autonomy exploring the unfamiliar value propositions and navigate the app freely.
+First, this allows users to explore and familiarise themselves with three value propositions — Data Banking and Trades, Trade Wallet & Coupons at their own pace and interest.
+User's will spend less time form filling before they can see the unfamiliar value propositions.

 User Value